 Sample Problems based on the Theorem

-Problem 1: Given a circle with center O.Two Tangent from external point P is drawn to the given circle.
+Problem 1: Given a circle with centre O.Two Tangent from external point P is drawn to the given circle.
 Find the sum of angles formed between both radius and the angles between both the tangents of the circle.

 The angles formed between the tangents and the radii is 90 degree.